 What if I need help selecting the right color of gel sheet?

 The selection of a gel sheet color is a very personal process.
 Everyone sees colors in a slightly different way.
 It can sometimes be difficult to communicate exactly which color you are envisioning in your mind's eye.
 For instance, one person's definition of the color "plum" will not necessarily be the same as another person's.
-For these reasons, we would definitely recommend that you consult the Lee Filters website and use their "swatchball" product or their "gel comparator" product to help guide your color selection.
+For these reasons, we would definitely recommend that you consult the Lee Filters website or download the Lee Filters app.
 It is also very useful to use a Lee Filters swatchbook to guide your product selection.
-Please also bare in mind that the picture images online of all gel filters are best viewed at a depth of 256 colors or more.
+Please also bear in mind that the picture images online of all gel filters are best viewed at a depth of 256 colors or more.